 So, you want to become a doctor?
 Applying to an accredited Caribbean medical school is the first step towards pursuing a career in medicine.
 However, as you will soon find out, applying to medical schools isn’t a straight road; it is a rollercoaster ride with countless bends and twists.
 Whether you are a high school or college student who is considering medicine as one of several career options, a pre-med student who has decided to become a physician, or a professional who is pondering a career switch to medicine, there’s no reason to struggle through the med school admissions process alone.
-Here is WUSOM’s ‘101’ guide on applying to medical schools – from choosing the right school to getting interviewed by the admissions committees, and everything in between.
+Here is WUSOM’s ‘101’ guide on applying to Caribbean med school – from choosing the right school to getting interviewed by the admissions committees, and everything in between.

 Choose The Right Pre-med Majors